fbpx

 For all pastoral care matters and guidance about your programme please contact the Student Support team via our emails below and one of the team will respond to you.

-NZ CERTIFICATE IN STUDY AND CAREER PREPARATION
+NZ CERTIFICATE IN STUDY AND EMPLOYMENT PATHWAYS

-MASTER OF PROFESSIONAL PRACTICE AND LEADERSHIP
+MASTER OF PROFESSIONAL PRACTICE (LEADERSHIP)

 INTERNATIONAL STUDENTS